-As at the date of this Annual Report, the Board consists of five male Directors, all of whom are non-executive and the majority of whom are considered to be independent of the Manager.
-Bill Nixon is not considered to be independent because of his position as the managing partner of Maven.
+As at the date of this Annual Report, the Board consists of four male Directors, all of whom are non-executive and the majority of whom are considered to be independent of the Manager.
+Bill Nixon is not considered to be independent because of his position as the managing partner of Maven and, therefore, does not sit on the Audit & Risk, Management Engagement or Remuneration Committees, and would be excluded from any Board decision on which a conflict of interest would be considered to exist.